Sofia Mattsson (actress)

 Sofia Mattsson is a Swedish-American actress.
 She is recognized for her role as Sasha Gilmore on General Hospital, a soap opera on the ABC network.

-Life and career
+Early life and career

 Mattsson was born and raised in Stockholm, Sweden.
 Her older sister is actress Helena Mattsson.
 Mattsson began her career in 2012, appearing in guest-starring roles on television series such as Two and a Half Men and NCIS.
 She made her big screen debut in the 2015 action adventure film Jurassic City.
 Mattsson later appeared in several horror films, notable Gothic Harvest (2019), and starred in the Lifetime television films My Husband's Secret Wife (2018) alongside her sister, Long Lost Daughter (2018), and The Wrong Husband (2019).
 In 2018, Mattsson was cast as Sasha Gilmore in the ABC daytime soap opera, General Hospital.
 She made her debut on September 18, 2018, and exited the role on July 18, 2025.
+In March 2026, it was announced Mattsson had joined the cast of Days of Our Lives in an undisclosed role.
+Scenes concerning her debut will be streamed in 2027.

+Personal life

-Mattsson married writer/producer Thomas Payton; they have two children, born in 2021 and 2023.
+Mattsson is married to writer/producer Thomas Payton.
+Together, they have two children, born in 2021 and 2023.
 In 2022 she officially became a citizen of the United States.